InstituteforDiseaseModeling/covasim/README.md

 information on health state), and the `Sim` class (which contains methods for running, calculating results, plotting, etc.).

-The structure of the `covasim` folder, in the order imported, is as follows:
+The structure of the `covasim` folder is as follows:

 * `base.py`: The `ParsObj` class, plus basic methods of the `BaseSim` class, and associated functions.
 * `interventions.py`: The classes for adding interventions aimed at stopping transmission.